terrencegf/bitwarden-portal/README.md

   - `PUID`: User ID to set file permissions.
   - `PGID`: Group ID to set file permissions.
   - `ENABLE_PRUNING`: If set to `false` no backups will be pruned.
 (Default: `true`)
   - `RETENTION_DAYS`: Number of days after which outdated files can be deleted.
-Backup older than this value will be deleted.
+Backups older than this value will be deleted.
   - `MIN_FILES`: Minimum number of backup files to retain.
-If all your backups are older than RETENTION_DAYS, keep the minimum files based oh this value.
+If all your backups are older than RETENTION_DAYS, keep the minimum files based on this value.

 ### Directories Created